Cuba–Philippines relations: Contemporary era

-The Cuban embassy in Kuala Lumpur, Malaysia, is accredited to the Philippines, while Cuba is represented through the Philippine embassy in Mexico City, Mexico.

 Socio-cultural relations

 Cuba and Philippines share socio-cultural similarities mostly due to their Hispanic heritage brought by Spanish colonial rule for more than three hundred years.
 Both countries are predominantly Catholics, and celebrate town fiestas.
 The two countries also share the concept of "Padre de Familia" where the father heads the family and the mother, along the children, recognizes the father's decision.
 Spanish names and family names are also apparent among the two countries.

 People

 Filipino Cubans include the Azcarraga Fessner family, whose patriarch was Marcelo de Azcarraga y Palmero, the first Prime Minister of Spain with Indian blood, whose mother was a Filipina from the Lizarraga and Palmero families.
 Cuban Filipinos include Lieutenant Gabriel Badelly Méndez a Cuban member of the Philippine army and Vicente Catalan, Chief Admiral of the Philippine Revolutionary Navy and a Cuban of Criollo descent.

 The Pinar del Rio Province in Cuba, was formerly called "Nueva Filipinas" in the 18th century due to mass immigration of Filipinos and other Asians to the area to work in the region's tobacco industry.
 Asians immigrated to Cuba through the Manila-Acapulco galleon trade route and they were known generally known as "Chinos Manila".